-While this increase in price is perfectly predictable, it does not generate arbitrage opportunities.
+While this increase in price is predictable, it does not generate arbitrage opportunities.
 It just reflects the dynamics of the optimal allocation of the asset in a context where traders' willingness to hold the asset is finite.
-Such finite willingness to hold the asset can be interpreted as a form of "limit to arbitrage."
-While they know the price will for sure be higher in the future, investors are not willing to buy more of it now, because that would entail an opportunity cost of holding the asset (ξ_u) greater than their marginal valuation for the asset.
+Such finite willingness to hold the asset arises from the concavity of the utility function, which can be interpreted as a proxy for risk aversion, or for various "limit to arbitrage" frictions.
+While they expect the price to be higher in the future, investors are not willing to buy more of it now, because that would entail an opportunity cost of holding the asset (ξ_u) greater than their marginal valuation for the asset.